 Covid has changed the way society does everything, so it is not a shock that funerals have also been forced to adapt to this new age of social distancing, regular hand washing, and being outdoors whenever possible.

 Due to the regulations surrounding large gatherings of people, funerals have shifted to being largely virtual this year.
 Many families are using Zoom and YouTube to livestream their loved one’s funerals for extended family and friends.

 The ritual of a funeral, even if it is a digital one, is important for the grieving process.
 “Grief must be witnessed: we weren’t meant to be islands of grief,” grief expert David Kessler puts it.

 When planning a virtual funeral, you should consider what aspects you want included, such as a blessing or reading, a musical rendition of your loved one’s favorite song, or a video stream of the grave side and/or the burial.
-There are many options depending upon how much or little you wish to include.
-Despite funerals being mostly virtual now, you can still incorporate many traditional aspects of an in-person funeral with a little advance planning.

 Many businesses have built useful products and services to make virtual funeral planning a lot easier.
 There are a lot of great options out there and here are just a few: